-We will, through our commitment to internal capacity building and organisational culture, foster a proactive, positive attitude towards community Community engagementEngagement.
-Community engagement will be built into our decision makingdecision-making processes and project plans, and adequately resourced in budgets and timeframes.
+We will, through our commitment to internal capacity building and organisational culture, foster a proactive, positive attitude towards Community Engagement.
+Community engagement will be built into our decision-making processes and project plans, and adequately resourced in budgets and timeframes.